Increased-confidence adversarial examples for deep learning counter-forensics: Experiments

-Tables \ref{tab:crossmodel1} and \ref{tab:crossmodel2} show the results for the case of cross-network transferability for two different combinations of SN and TN, that is, (SN,TN) = $(\phi_{\text{VGGnet}}^{\text{R}}, \phi_{\text{BSnet}}^{\text{R}})$ and (SN,TN) = $(\phi_{\text{BSnet}}^{\text{R}}, \phi_{\text{BC+net}}^{\text{R}})$, for the median and resizing detection tasks, respectively.
-For each attack method, we report the attack success rate with respect to the source network, ASR$_{\text{SN}}$, and to the target network, ASR$_{\text{TN}}$, and the PSNR of the attacked images, averaged on the successfully attacked samples, for several confidence values $c$ ranging from 0 to a maximum value chosen in such a way that the PSNR of the attacked image is not too low (around 30 dB).
-The range of values for $c$ depends on the magnitude of the logits and then depends on the SN.
-The ASR$_{\text{SN}}$ is 100\%, or close to this value.
-By inspecting the tables, we see that by controlling the confidence, the transferability of the attacks can be significantly improved in all the cases, and the ASR$_{\text{TN}}$ passes from [0-27]\% with $c=0$ to [80-97]\% with the maximum reported $c$ for median, and from [0-1]\% with $c=0$ to [40-90]\% with the maximum reported $c$ for resizing.
-In all cases, the PSNR of the attacked images remains pretty high (larger than 40dB for the case of median detection, and about 30dB for the case of resizing).
-There are some combinations of (SN,TN), not reported here due to space limitation, for which the transferability does not increase much by increasing $c$, e.g. when SN = $\phi_{\text{BC+net}}^{\text{R}}$ for the resizing detection task, in which case ASR$_{\text{TN}}$ can only be increased from [0-2]\% up to at most 20\%.
-This happens when the gradient is almost vanishing, in which case the attacked samples are moved in a direction far from the boundary, where increasing the confidence may not help in increasing the transferability with respect to the target network.
+Tables \ref{tab:crossmodel1} and \ref{tab:crossmodel2} show the results for the case of cross-network transferability for two different combinations of SN and TN, i.e., (SN,TN) = $(\phi_{\text{VGGnet}}^{\text{R}}, \phi_{\text{BSnet}}^{\text{R}})$ and (SN,TN) = $(\phi_{\text{BSnet}}^{\text{R}}, \phi_{\text{BC+net}}^{\text{R}})$, for the median filtering and image resizing detection tasks, respectively.
+By inspecting the tables, we see that the transferability of the attacks can be significantly improved in all the cases by increasing the confidence; the ASR$_{\text{TN}}$ passes from [0-27]\% with $c=0$ to [84-97]\% with the maximum $c$ for median filtering, and from [0-2]\% with $c=0$ to [52-84]\% with the maximum $c$ for image resizing.
+In all cases, the PSNR of the attacked images remains pretty high (larger than 40 dB for the case of median filtering, and about 30 dB for the case of image resizing).
+For different SN, the relationship between the values of $c$ and PSNR is different since the exact values assumed by the logits is affected by many factors, such as the network architecture and the detection task.
+As a general trend, a larger $c$ always results in adversarial examples with lower PSNR values and higher transferability ({ASR}$_{\text{TN}}$).
+The few exceptions to this behaviour, for which the values in Table \ref{tab:crossmodel2} report a lower transferability when using a larger $c$, can be possibly explained by the fact that some perturbed images move too far from the original image and are correctly classified by the TN, although they are still valid adversarial examples for the SN.
+A simple illustration of such a behaviour is given in Fig. \ref{fig:boundary} for the case (SN,TN) = $(\phi_{\text{BSnet}}^{\text{R}}, \phi_{\text{BC+net}}^{\text{R}})$ for image resizing detection, where $X' (c=100)$ is adversarial for the SN but is classified correctly by the TN (the distortion is so large that the detection boundary is crossed twice, thus resulting in a correct label).
+Moreover, according to the tables, with similar ASR$_{\text{TN}}$ values, the C\&W attack which aims to generate adversarial examples with less distortion can always achieve higher PSNR values than other attack methods.
+In summary, increasing the confidence is helpful for the improvement of the transferability of the adversarial examples in these cases.
+However, there also exists some combinations of (SN,TN), for which the transferability does not increase much by increasing the confidence value $c$.
+For instance, when (SN,TN) = $(\phi_{\text{BC+net}}^{\text{R}}, \phi_{\text{BSnet}}^{\text{R}})$ for the image resizing detection task, the ASR$_{\text{TN}}$ can only be increased from [0-2]\% up to around 20\%, under a certain limitation of the PSNR.
+This happens when the gradient is almost vanishing, since in this case a larger confidence does not help in increasing the transferability with respect to the target network.